Pysi/easyRLS/README.md

     Elapsed time is 14120.873724 seconds.

 #### Per neuron
-One of the value is very low compared to the others.
+One of the value is very low compared to the others...

     computing baseline per neuron for layer 3 (6451 points, 1500 timeframes) Elapsed time is 103.273086 seconds.